IoanaCristescu15/SnakeGame/README.md

 For lw instructions, the appropriate value in memory is accessed.
 For sw instructions, the appropriate value in memory is written to, like it would in a register file.

 ### InstructionHandling
-InstructionHandling is a circuit in Logism that serves as read-only memory (ROM) that stores the instructions output of the assembler.
+InstructionHandling is a circuit in Logisim that serves as read-only memory (ROM) that stores the instructions output of the assembler.

 ###  CPU
+CPU is a circuit in Logisim that interprets, processes and executes instructions, from the hardware and software programs running on the device.
+The CPU performs arithmetic, logic, and other operations to transform data input into more usable information output.

 ### KeyboardController
+KeyboardController is a circuit in Logisim that handles the input received from the keyboard.

 ### RGBController
+RGBController is a circuit in Logisim that handles the pixels that show up on the monitor based on a given keyboard input.

 ### Snake Game